local-ch/lhs/README.md

 If no record is found an error is raised.

-`find` can also be used to find a single uniqe record with parameters:
+`find` can also be used to find a single unique record with parameters:

 ```ruby
   Record.find(association_id: 123, id: 456)